sannicJP/Pen-Test-LAB/2 Metasploit via Proxychains & PrivEsc Automation w linPEAS.md

 ```
 mv mal clear
 ```
-(malicious binary is known as clear)
+(Malicious binary is known as clear)

 ```
 ls